Bharat549sa/vp_game/src/app.js.md

-Based on your current code and requirements, here's how you can modify your App.js to display the doppelganger images and update them in real-time using a slider: vp_game-main import React, { useState, useEffect } from "react";
+modify your App.js to display the doppelganger images and update them in real-time using a slider: vp_game-main import React, { useState, useEffect } from "react";
 import "./styles.css";